International Audio Arts Festival

 The Ballyhoura region has become a hugely popular destination for adventure sports enthusiasts who are drawn to the area by some of Europe's finest hill-walking and biking trails, horse trekking, and kayaking.

-Kilfinane, the home of HearSay2015, is the highest village in Co.
+Kilfinane, the home of the HearSay Festival, is the highest village in Co.
 Limerick, in the southwest region of Ireland.

 In recent years Kilfinane has become known as a mountain biking hub with the largest trail network in Ireland located just 3 miles from the village.
-The Ballyhoura Mountain Bike Trails have over 100 Kilometres of custom built tracks which are being extended again ahead of the 2014 European Marathon Championships.
+The Ballyhoura Mountain Bike Trails have over 100 Kilometres of custom built tracks.

 Within a few kilometres of Kilfinane are the medieval town of Kilmallock, the Bronze Age settlement and stone circles of Lough Gur, and the lovely villages of Ardpartrick and Ballyorgan.

-[See also HearSay2015 Essentials for all the practical information you need on local transport, accomodation, services etc ]
+[See also HearSay17 Essentials for all the practical information you need on local transport, accomodation, services etc ]

 The village's pubs share an old world charm and host regular music sessions, while the rich farmland of the Golden Vale has led to the area becoming a centre of artisan food production